 It’s time to plan for Halloween Kids Fun!
 While we have tons of ideas for getting out and having fun in the Twin Cities on Halloween, staying home can also offer families’ fun festivities.
-FFTC has created a simple formula for you to make your Halloween at home the most fun your family has ever had in October.
+Whether you don’t plan to go out this year or you want to extend the Halloween fun throughout the month, FFTC has created a simple formula for you to make your Halloween at home the most fun your family has ever had in October.

-Whether you are staying a home for a simple family event or hosting friends before or after trick-or-treating, we’ve collected ideas for all ages.
+This simple play can work whether you are enjoying a simple family event or hosting friends before or after trick-or-treating.
+We’ve collected ideas for all ages.
 Our advice–if you are unsure what your child can handle –is to lean into the innocent side of childhood instead of the slightly more mature side of childhood.

 A Simple Formula for Fun Halloween Activities

-To make Halloween a super fun experience for the kids and to keep it simple for the grown-ups, here’s the simple formula for every grown-up to use.
+To make an at-home Halloween celebration a super fun experience for the kids and to keep it simple for the grown-ups, here’s the simple formula for every grown-up to use.

 - Choose two or three categories